 Contran credit facility-We also have an unsecured revolving credit facility with Contran which, as amended, provides for borrowings from Contran of up to \$360 million.
-The facility, as amended, bears interest at prime plus 1% (5.5% at December 31, 2017), and is due on demand, but in any event no earlier than December 31, 2019.
+The facility, as amended, bears interest at prime plus 1% (6.5% at December 31, 2018), and is due on demand, but in any event no earlier than December 31, 2020.
 The facility contains no financial covenants or other financial restrictions.
 Valhi pays an unused commitment fee quarterly to Contran on the available balance (except during periods during which Contran would be a net borrower from Valhi).
-The average interest rate on the credit facility for the year ended December 31, 2017 was 5.1%.
-During 2017 we borrowed an additional net \$5.4 million and at December 31, 2017 an additional \$75.7 million was available for borrowings under the amended facility.
+The average interest rate on the credit facility for the year ended December 31, 2018 was 5.9%.
 In January 2018 in conjunction with the sale of our Waste Management Segment discussed in Note 3, we acquired Contran's \$36.3 million trade receivable from WCS in return for an assumed \$36.3 million borrowing by us under this facility (and we subsequently contributed such receivable to WCS' equity).
-At December 31, 2017, we have approximately \$39.4 million available for borrowing under the facility (after considering such January 2018 assumed borrowing).
+During 2018 we repaid \$6.3 million under this facility and at December 31, 2018 an additional \$45.7 million was available for borrowings under this facility.